Iheb-AG/smurfwareStageMaster/README.md

 ## Usage
-1. launch the program using `npm run dev`
-2. Launch the application by typing on your terminal `npm run dev` navigating to `http://localhost:5173` in your browser. (ports can differ from machine to machine)
+1. Launch the application by typing on your terminal `npm run dev` navigating to `http://localhost:5173` in your browser. (ports can differ from machine to machine)
-3. Enjoy !
+2. Enjoy !

 ## Features
 - adding music from your local machine